+Fentanyl blocks pain receptors in the brain and increases dopamine which is a happiness-inducing chemical in your body.
 When used as a substance of abuse, fentanyl can come in the form of a powder, tablets, spiked blotter paper, or mixed with heroin.
 According to the National Institute on Drug Abuse (NIDA), fentanyl can be produced in unregulated laboratories and sold on the street in these forms.

 Methods of abusing fentanyl include swallowing it, snorting it, injecting it, or absorbing it through the mucous membranes via blotter paper.

 As a substance of abuse, fentanyl has a number of street names that let drug users and dealers refer to the substance in secrecy.
 What’s more, these street names are also often more memorable than the actual name of the product and thus make it easier for substance abusers to find what they’re looking for.

 Some of the most common street names for fentanyl and fentanyl-laced heroin according to the National Institute on Drug Abuse (NIDA) include:

 Because of the opioid crisis and Fentanyl’s role in it, it is nearly impossible to avoid stories about this drug in the news.
 While opioid prescriptions for Fentanyl have become more rare, the illegal form of the drug is becoming more common.